-It is getting over 25 years since the NFL went on strike during 1987.
+It is nearly three decades since the NFL went on strike during 1987.
 There was no nine-week suspension of games as there had been in 1982, but instead the owners put together "scab" teams of fringe replacement players and the three games they played counted towards NFL standings.

 But all around the NFL these days, the players who appeared in those games are treated still with disdain.
 Their statistics appear with an asterisk, or in the Bucs' own all-time roster, listed separately at the end.
 But as far as BUCPOWER.COM is concerned, everyone of these players is regarded as a Buccaneer - they have their own profile page on the site, all their statistics are shown where available, and now they have this new feature to fully remember them by.

 The replacement Buccaneers went 2-1, half of the overall 4-11 mark posted by Ray Perkins' first team.
 They were not an overly-talented team and won both their games more on account of opponents' mistakes, but they will always be shown as a winning team.